Vauxhall D-Type: Engineering

 The substantial chassis has semi elliptic leaf springs and rigid axles front and rear.
-The engine, with fixed cylinder head and bore of 95 mm and stroke of 140 mm, drives the rear wheels via a multi-plate clutch and four speed transmission separated from the engine.
+The engine, with fixed cylinder head and bore of 95mm and stroke of 140mm, drives the rear wheels via a multi-plate clutch and four speed transmission separated from the engine.
 The engine, clutch and gearbox are mounted on a sub frame.
 There are no brakes on the front wheels but the car has a transmission brake immediately behind the gearbox operated by the foot pedal.
 The rear wheel brakes are operated by hand lever inside the car.

 About 4500 were made in total including 1556 supplied to the armed forces.
 It was superseded by the 23-60 which had an overhead valve engine and was later fitted with four wheel brakes.

 Road Test — swift and silky running

 In April 1921 — having tried what he regarded as a new model — the motoring correspondent of The Times wrote: "Speed is an asset in a motor-car.
 Few motorists of experience care to drive at high speed habitually but the feeling that the car has a big reserve of power which may at any time be loosed, and the ability to indulge, on open stretches of road, in bursts of exhilarating speed, to flatten out hills almost as though they were level ground are pleasures which few can fail to appreciate once the charm has cast its spell."

-Vauxhall's new 25 hp model results from valuable experience gained between 1914 and 1919.
+Vauxhall's new 25hp model results from valuable experience gained between 1914 and 1919.
 The War Department models were undeniably harsh and little attempt was made to provide a refined car but, in this new car, speed stability and smoothness have been successfully combined.

-For a driver this car is delightful.
-All the controls operate with refined efficiency and the engine is full of life.
-The suspension is good.
-The character of the engine, strong yet smooth brakes, light steering and the car's steadiness on the road make the 25 require only the little effort enough for a small car.
-Speed (gear) changes are "difficult to achieve without scrape or grunt".
-However double clutching allows noiseless changes.

 Rear brake adjustment is not well placed and requires tools.

 This Vauxhall's signs of progress in motor-car design include: an oil filter at the bottom of the crankcase readily extracted from the front without trouble; easily carried out adjustments may be made to the air pressure pump supplying the carburettor with petrol, the timing chain, the fan belt.
 Redesign of lubricating systems: the front gearbox bearing is accessed through a quickly detachable lid etc.; the valve stems are lubricated; grease-cups have been replaced by ball-valve oilers.
 Fitted tool cases are provided in the running boards.